Spain in the Eurovision Song Contest 2016: At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 As a member of the "Big Five", Spain automatically qualified to compete in the final on 14 May 2016.
 In addition to their participation in the final, Spain is also required to broadcast and vote in one of the two semi-finals.
 During the semi-final allocation draw on 25 January 2016, Spain was assigned to broadcast and vote in the first semi-final on 10 May 2016.

 In Spain, the semi-finals were broadcast on La 2 and the final was broadcast on La 1 with commentary by José María Íñigo and Julia Varela.
-The Spanish spokesperson, who announced the top 12-point score awarded by the Spanish jury during the final, was Jota Abril.
+RTVE appointed Jota Abril as its spokesperson to announce during the final the top 12-point score awarded by the Spanish jury.